Skip to content

 Miss. court ruling thwarts Rx reimbursement cut

-The Mississippi State Supreme Court has upheld a lower court ruling that stops the state from enacting a policy that would have slashed Medicaid pharmacy reimbursement for some generic drugs.
+The Mississippi State Supreme Court has upheld a lower court ruling that stops the state from implementing a policy that would have slashed Medicaid pharmacy reimbursement for certain generic drugs.

 ALEXANDRIA, Va. — The Mississippi State Supreme Court has upheld a lower court ruling that stops the state from implementing a policy that would have slashed Medicaid pharmacy reimbursement for certain generic drugs.